willwebberley/WekaPy/README.md

     * Provide an ARFF file containing the instances you wish to test on the trained model
     * Or, provide a list of Instance objects
     * Generates a list of Prediction objects which can then be retrieved from the Model object
+* Save / load models
+    * Save a model trained using WekaPy
+    * Load a pre-trained model (from Weka, previous uses of WekaPy, etc.)
+* Exporting data to ARFF format
+    * WekaPy can generate ARFF files for your training and/or test data
+    * Useful on its own if you'd rather use the GUI for making classifications

 Example usage
 ---------------